nikic/nikic.github.com/_posts/2023-10-22-How-to-reduce-LLVM-crashes.markdown

 This pass will rename all symbols (both functions and local variables).
 This serves the dual purpose of getting rid of unnamed symbols, and avoiding long and confusing symbol names like `%.sroa.0.0.copyload.i.i.i.i49.i`, where you have to carefully count the number of `.i`s to distinguish one variable from another.

-Afterwards, it is advisble to perform some final manual reduction.
+Afterwards, it is advisable to perform some final manual reduction.
 While `llvm-reduce` is quite good, it is not perfect, and it is often possible to further simplify the test.

 At this point, we are essentially done.
 Once you have a minimal test case, tracking down and fixing the actual bug tends to be easy.
 It may help to pass `-debug` to get some more information on what transforms the pass in question is performing.